Transigence/vcut/README.md

 # Video Cutter (vcut)

 *Video Cutter* is currently a command-line program that assists in cutting video files into manageable segments.
-A GUI version is in the works, but it is still a ways off.
+A GUI version is in the works, but it may be quite some time before it is ready.

 ## Raison D'être